NIA Certified Faced Insulation Standard 404.2–2024

 11.0 Product Certification

-11.1 Thermal Certification—Samples of this product are tested quarterly by a nationally recognized independent, third-party laboratory and determined to meet the stated dimensions and thermal resistance in accordance with this Certified Faced Insulation Standard.
+11.1 Thermal Certification—Samples of this product are tested and/or verified periodically, at least once per year by a nationally recognized independent, third-party laboratory and determined to meet the stated dimensions and thermal resistance in accordance with this Certified Faced Insulation Standard.
 The laminator shall represent that the product being presented for testing has been produced to the standard.

-11.2 Surface Burning Characteristics Certification—Samples of this product, selected randomly, are to be tested and/or verified quarterly by a nationally recognized independent, third-party laboratory and determined if they meet the stated flame-spread-and smoke-developed index values in accordance with this Certified Faced Insulation Standard.
+11.2 Surface Burning Characteristics Certification—Samples of this product, selected randomly, are to be tested and/or verified periodically, at least once per year by a nationally recognized independent, third-party laboratory and determined if they meet the stated flame-spread-and smoke-developed index values in accordance with this Certified Faced Insulation Standard.

 12.0 Product Marking